Allar/automated-insecure-samba-share/README.md

 ```

 Running these three commands will set up a Samba share named `Drop` at `/home/Drop` and reboot your server.
 When your server comes back online, your Samba share should be accessible without any form of credentials, login, or password.

+If you don't see your Samba share in Windows, try manually navigating a Windows Explorer to `\\YourServerHostName`